CopernicaMarketingSoftware/Documentation/Publisher/en/mx.md

 # MX records

-If you configure a [Sender Domain](./sender-domains.md), the Marketing Suite dashboard shows a list of recommended [DNS](./dns.md) record that you should copy to your DNS servers.
+If you configure a [Sender Domain](./sender-domains.md), the Marketing Suite dashboard shows a list of recommended [DNS](./dns.md) records that you should copy to your DNS servers.
 Most of these recommendations are aliases (CNAME records) that refer to records on the DNS servers of Copernica.
 However, there is also an MX record in this list.
 This MX record should be created so that Copernica can process bounces and out-of-office replies.
-If you follow the recommendation and create the required MX record, all bounces and most out-of-office are sent back to Copernica, where we can use the for statistics and follow-up actions.
+If you follow the recommendation and create the required MX record, all bounces and most out-of-office are sent back to Copernica, where we can use them for statistics and follow-up actions.

 ## Envelope adresses